 This story was published on 18 April 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 AME Systems, which provides customised electrical wiring solutions for buses, trains, trams and heavy industry vehicles, was struggling to find suitable workers.